How do I send emails to the entrants?

 Write your email message using the rich text editor.
 You can:

-- Format text (bold, italic, headings, lists)
+- Format text (bold, italic, headings, lists, paragraphs)

 - Add links